 Floodlight Installation Guide - 10 Steps

 Installing outdoor flood lamps is an excellent way to enhance security and improve visibility of your space.
-Some flood lights even include a motion sensor, making walking to your garage or front door easier at night.
+Some outdoor LED flood lights even include a motion sensors and security lighting.
+The outdoor flood lights also make walking to your garage or front door easier at night.

 This guide will show you how to install new floodlights step by step, making your surroundings brighter.